 Vivo has used a triple camera set up (64MP+8MP+2MP) on the rear of this V20.
 This phone also has a 44-megapixel front camera with Eye Autofocus.
 The camera program is very easy to use and different shooting modes are well laid out.
 In the photography mode, you can tap on the lens icon to have a super-wide-angle, bokeh, or macro photo.
 The AI is very fast to detect subjects and the scene.
 The photoshoot in a bright sunny circumstance turned out nicely, manage good details with accurate colors.
 The wide-angle camera managed to capture decent quality photos, but the output wasn’t as sharp as that of the main camera and the lack of detail was seen on zooming in.

 In low-light condition, the photo had little noise and details in brighter regions were decent.
-Night mode capture improved level of detail however, resulting shots weren’t necessarily brighter.
+Night mode capture improved the level of detail however, resulting shots weren’t necessarily brighter.
 It takes 4-5sec to take a shot in Night mode, which means you will need to keep the phone steady.
-The front-facing wide-angle camera captures darker night time shots with lower degrees of detail compared.
+The front-facing wide-angle camera captures darker night-time shots with lower degrees of detail compared.

 Video recording support out at 4K for the primary as well as the front shooter.
 Footage shot at 4K in addition to 1080p is stabilized.
 There was an occasional shimmer in footage recorded in the daytime when shifting around.
 The V20 includes a Super Anti-Shake attribute which helps stabilize video by booting to the main sensor, but the output is limited to 1080p.
 Video shot in low light had a shimmering impact at both resolutions.